aslak3/matrix-display/README.md

   * IDC16 HUB75 connector attached to the FPGA
   * LED

 It is possible to build the firmware with support for either the attached FPGA or not.
-If the FPGA is not used, the HUB75 display will be driven via the RP2040 PIO mode, which has some drawbacks including flickering when the RP2040 is under heavy network load.
+If the FPGA is not used, the HUB75 display will be driven via the RP2040 PIO mode, which has some drawbacks including very slight flickering when the RP2040 is under heavy network load.
 Additionally the firmware can collect the device's own temperature either from the temperature sensor within the DS3231 RTC IC, or from an external [BME680](https://cdn-shop.adafruit.com/product-files/3660/BME680.pdf) (PDF) temperature, humidly, air pressure and gas sensor attached to a breakout board.
-Due to reporting on atmospheric air quality requiring a proprietary library only temperature, humidity and air pressure readings are currently reported.

 # Time and Date

-One of the oddities with this design is that the time and date is held in an RTC.
+One of the interesting aspets with this design is that the time and date is held in an RTC.
 The clock is polled 10 times a second and on a second rollover the display is updated.
 The principle reason for this is simplicity.
 While obtaining the time via NTP from within an FreeRTOS application is certainly possible, it would complicate the code somewhat.
 Nonetheless I may change this over in the future.
 A quirk of this choice is that the time and date must be set in the RTC using a special MQTT message; see below.
 The system has no concept of timezone as well.

 # Configuring Home Assistant

 You require a working MQTT setup in your Home Assistant, so make sure that is working before going further.
+Only non SSL connections are currently supported.

 The data shown on the display, beside the time and date, is pushed up to the display via Home Assistant automations using MQTT.
 This affords a large amount of flexibility in what is shown, vs the display being configured with entities which it is interested in which is an alternative approach I discarded.
 Eventually I hope to have a nice HA blueprint that makes this part of the setup of the automation easier, but for now these notes will have to suffice.

 A [complete example](examples/automation.yaml) of an automation for configuring most aspects of the display is included in this repo.
-It should be fairly simple, for the experienced Home Assistant user, to tailor this to any particular setup.
+This example is probably slightly out of date, but it should be fairly simple, for the experienced Home Assistant user, to tailor this to any particular setup.

 The automation I have running divides the chore of sending up the needed information into four blocks: weather, media player, calendar and porch.
 The weather information includes the temperature data for inside the house.